cyclus/cyclus.github.com/source/cep/cep30.rst

 Rationale:
 ===========================

-It was decided to make the overall feature a subclass is to keep it in line with the class-subclass structure of other CYCLUS functionality, such as the Facility Institution Region - Agent structure.
+Implementing the overall feature as a subclass keeps it in line with the class-subclass structure of other CYCLUS functionality, such as the Facility Institution Region - Agent structure.
 The reasons for choosing a hash table over another data structure are that they allow quick and easy expansion both by developers and within the simulation itself, as well as search, insert, and